amethyst/rfcs/rfcs/0000-state-separation.md

 * Modifying states is done through a `States` resource.
 * Refactor amethyst_test.

+Finally there will be an example application as it would be written incorporating these changes.

 ## States and their callbacks are separated

 State implements the `trait State<T, E: Send + Sync + 'static>` trait.